Marmt-Group/rock-solid/README.md

 - GraphiQL explorer at http://localhost:8000/___graphql

 ## Deployment
-- Deploy a GraphQL API and schema to Sanity
+- Deploy a GraphQL API and schema to Sanity, do this whenever the schema changes `sanity upgrade && cd studio/ && npm run graphql-deploy`
-`npm run graphql-deploy`

-- Deploy the Sanity Studio to *.sanity.studio
+- Deploy the Sanity Studio to *.sanity.studio.
+This is where the CMS lives.
 `npm run sanity-deploy`

-- Build & deploy to Zeit's Now
+- Build & deploy to Zeit's Now.
+It will source from Sanity, made possible by the sanity gatsby plugin.
 `npm run now-deploy`